 March 29, 2018

-However, for a sharp resonance peak (as well as a sine wave) the FFT level is independent of Δf when Δf is larger than the bandwidth of the peak, so the PSD level varies inversely with Δf.
-The mean square and RMS levels of the peak response can still be recovered by using Equation 4 to sum the mean square values in the frequency bands around the peak.
+However, for a sharp resonance peak or a sine wave, the FFT level is independent of Δf when Δf is larger than the bandwidth of the peak.
+Therefore, the PSD level varies inversely with Δf.
+The mean square and RMS levels of the peak response can still be recovered by summing the mean square values in the frequency bands around the peak (Equation 4).